light gray lines

 Software nearshoring to Poland has evolved beyond simple labor arbitrage.
-With €30.4 billion in software development revenue and 650,000+ developers, the country now represents the largest and most mature tech ecosystem in Central and Eastern Europe.
+With €30.4 billion in software development revenue and 650K+ IT professionals, the country now represents the largest and most mature tech ecosystem in Central and Eastern Europe.
 Yet most companies still evaluate its potential as an outsourcing destination using outdated frameworks focused solely on hourly rates, missing its true strategic value entirely.

 This guide provides what competitors don’t: a complete decision framework covering total cost of ownership, IP protection requirements, industry-specific considerations, and an honest assessment of potential pitfalls, based on Neontri’s decade-long experience delivering custom software development services for global clients.